Thermodynamical aspects of fermions in external electromagnetic fields: Relative entropy and entropy production

-In view of the decomposition discussed after \eqref{eq:step67}, the most severe contribution in the estimate of the decay for large $\mathcal{T}$ in $\Tr{C_n}$ comes from the evaluation of the zeroth order.
+In view of the decomposition of $\mathfrak{S} = \sum_{n>0} \mathfrak{S}_n$ discussed in the proof of Lemma \ref{lm:S-traceclass} with $\mathfrak{S}_n$ given in \eqref{eq:def-Sn}, and in view of the inequality \eqref{eq:step70} obtained therein, we have to estimate the decay in $\mathcal{T}$ of $I_n$ for large $\mathcal{T}$.
+The most severe contribution in the estimate of the decay for large $\mathcal{T}$ in $\Tr{\mathfrak{S}_n}$ comes from the evaluation of the lowest order.
 The higher orders can be treated as in Lemma \ref{lm:KHSunifrom}.
-We therefore need to study the $L^2$ norms of
+We therefore need to study the $L^2$ norms of terms of the form

 This is essentially equal to the $L^2$ norm of